-The entanglement asymmetry has been recently analysed in various different settings ranging from algebraic~\cite{chmp-20, chmp-21, magan-21, bcklm-24} and conformal field theories~\cite{chch-23, cm-23,fadc-24,kmop-24,frc-24, bgs-24} to spin chains~\cite{lmac-24} and matrix product states~\cite{cv-23}.
+The main properties satisfied by the entanglement asymmetry, which make it a quantifier of symmetry breaking in $A$, are $\Delta S_A^{(n)}\geq 0$ and $\Delta S_A^{(n)}=0$ if and only if $\rho_A$ is symmetric, that is when $\rho_A=\rho_{A, G}$.
+The entanglement asymmetry has been recently analysed in various different settings: algebraic quantum field theory~\cite{chmp-20, chmp-21, magan2-21,magan-21,ch-22, bcklm-24}, with applications to gauge theories, non-invertible and higher form symmetries, conformal field theories~\cite{chch-23, cm-23,fadc-24,kmop-24,frc-24, bgs-24}, spin chains~\cite{lmac-24}, and matrix product states~\cite{cv-23}.
 The entanglement asymmetry is of particular interest in non-equilibrium setups, such as quantum quenches, to monitor in a subsystem the time evolution of a symmetry broken by the initial configuration but respected by the post-quench dynamics.
 Unexpectedly, it has been found that, under certain circumstances, the more the symmetry is initially broken, the faster is locally restored after the quench.
 This phenomenon, analogous to the classical Mpemba effect, has been observed in free and interacting integrable models~\cite{amc-23, makc-24, rkacmb-24,yca-24,yac-24,bkccr-24, klobas-24, fcb-24, rvc-24, cma-24, avm-24, carc-24} as well as in chaotic systems, such as random circuits~\cite{tcd-24, lzyz-24}, in the presence of disorder~\cite{lzyzy-24, hbz-24}, and in holographic CFTs~\cite{bgs-24}.
 The entanglement asymmetry has been also employed to explore the absence of dynamical symmetry restoration~\cite{amvc-23}, the effects of confinement~\cite{khoretal-24} and other out-of-equilibrium features of discrete~\cite{kmop-24, fac-23, mff-24} and non-internal symmetries, for example spatial translations~\cite{krb-24}.
 The R\'enyi entanglement asymmetry has also been measured and the quantum Mpemba effect was observed experimentally in an ion-trap quantum simulator~\cite{joshietal-24} employing the randomised measurement toolbox~\cite{elben-23}, in which random matrices also play a crucial role.
 With the different perspective of quantum resource theory, the same quantity has also been studied in Refs.~\cite{vawj-08,gms-09,t-19,ms-14, tfhtp-24}.

 Plugging the definition of $\rho_{A, G}$ in Eq.~\eqref{defAsym} and applying the right invariance of the Haar measure, it can be easily proven that, for integer R\'enyi index $n$, the entanglement asymmetry can be written as~\cite{cv-23, fadc-24}